 Adjust the level of juiciness and sourness: no one likes a saor that's too sour or too dry.
 Adjust as you go by adding either vinegar, white wine or water while the onions are stewing.
 Taste test often.

 Fish needs frying, but vegetables may not: if you’re making the traditional sarde in saor (saor with sardines) then you’ll have to fry the fish, there’s no other way around it.
 When subbing for veggies, however, each produce requires its own technique.
 Fried, grilled, steamed, baked... it’s all good, provided that your main ingredient holds its shape, and the cooking process enhances its sweetness.
-For example, with radicchio tardivo I only roast it for 10 minutes in the oven because overcooked or fried radicchio becomes extremely mushy, a consistency that doesn’t compliment this dish at all.
+For example, with radicchio tardivo I only roast it for 10 minutes in the oven because overcooked or fried radicchio loses its sweetness.
+It also becomes mushy, a consistency that doesn’t compliment this dish at all.
 Fried eggplants could do for some, but they are too oily for me, so I prefer grilling them in thick slices.
 Another great option is the delica pumpkin (or any other sweet pumpkin/squash).
 I roast it sliced but with the skin on so that it doesn’t collapse.
+Overcooked vegetables in general are not ideal here, as you still want to create a bit of a contrast with different textures.

-I hope these tips will help you nail saor, while also giving you the freedom to experiment with your local ingredients, based on your own taste.
+I hope these tips will help you nail saor, while also giving you the freedom to have fun with your local ingredients!
+For any questions, drop me a comment below :)

 Happy cooking,